 Content marketing is exceptionally effective and has the highest ROI amongst all the top marketing methods.

 Content marketing is exceptionally effective and has the highest ROI amongst all the top marketing methods.
-According to statistics, content marketing generates six times more conversions than other methods.
+It's worth looking into various tips and methods on how to keep it useful According to statistics, content marketing generates six times more conversions than other methods.
 It also creates three times the leads of outbound marketing at only 62% of the cost.
 Sounds amazing, right?

-This may not sound like much of a challenge for businesses that sell things like healthy foods or cool gadgets as they can produce tons of content which will keep people interested, such as recipes, healthy eating tips, gift ideas, etc. But what if your business specializes in manufacturing metal parts for heavy machinery?
+This may not sound like much of a challenge for businesses that sell things like healthy foods or cool gadgets.
+They can produce tons of content which will keep people interested, such as recipes, healthy eating tips, gift ideas, etc. But what if your business specializes in manufacturing metal parts for heavy machinery?
 What kind of interesting content can you offer then?

-This is a problem that stops many businesses benefiting from the goldmine that is content marketing, which is a huge mistake because businesses in ‘boring’ industries have a better chance of obtaining loyal subscribers than recipe-writers, which are swamped with competition.
+This is a problem that stops many businesses benefiting from the goldmine that is content marketing.
+It's a huge mistake because businesses in ‘boring’ industries have a better chance of obtaining loyal subscribers than recipe-writers, which are swamped with competition.
 It’s because of the current lack of content that consumers have a need for information.

-4 Tips on How to Create Interesting Content for Boring Industries
+4 Marketing Tips on How to Create Interesting Content for Boring Industries

 1. Educate people through content